nablarch/nablarch-document/en/application_framework/application_framework/batch/jsr352/architecture.rst

 Process flow when an exception (including error) occurs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If an exception occurs during batch execution, Nablarch does not catch the exception and exception handling is performed on the implementation side of JSR352.
+If an exception occurs during batch execution, Nablarch does not catch the exception and exception handling is performed on the implementation side of Jakarta Batch.
-Note that this is a specific behavior for JSR352-compliant batch application and is different from other platforms (:ref:`Web application <web_application>` and :ref:`nablarch_batch`, etc.).
+Note that this is a specific behavior for Jakarta Batch-compliant batch application and is different from other platforms (:ref:`Web application <web_application>` and :ref:`nablarch_batch`, etc.).

 .. tip::

-  The reason why JSR352-compliant batch application adopted such an architecture is as follows.
+  The reason why Jakarta Batch-compliant batch application adopted such an architecture is as follows.

-  JSR352-compliant batch applications provide only components for using Nablarch in JSR352, and execution control is carried out by JSR352 implementation.
+  Jakarta Batch-compliant batch applications provide only components for using Nablarch in Jakarta Batch, and execution control is carried out by Jakarta Batch implementation.
-  For this reason, it is not possible to catch and handle all exceptions with Nablarch, and this policy is adopted to avoid complex designs that will be required if exception control is distributed between Nablarch and JSR352.
+  For this reason, it is not possible to catch and handle all exceptions with Nablarch, and this policy is adopted to avoid complex designs that will be required if exception control is distributed between Nablarch and Jakarta Batch.

 Batch status when an exception occurs
 ```````````````````````````````````````````````
-As described above, all controls when an exception occurs are performed by the implementation of JSR352.
+As described above, all controls when an exception occurs are performed by the implementation of Jakarta Batch.
 Refer to the specification of  |jsr352| for the batch status (batch status and exit status) when an exception occurs.
 Retry and continuation status according to the exception type are operations in accordance with the job definition.
 For details of the job definition, refer to the specification of |jsr352|.